Rediscovering Deep Neural Networks Through Finite-State Distributions

-In contrast to distributions defined over real numbers, working with FSDs makes the problem of objective inference theoretically more tractable.
+In contrast to distributions defined over real numbers, working with Finite State Distributions(FSD) makes the problem of objective inference theoretically more tractable.
+Meanwhile, embedding the real valued data in large finite spaces with factored representation is expressive for practical purposes.
 In problems where the data are represented by real numbers, the values can be treated as parameters of a finite-state distribution, therefore each sample represents a distribution over some finite space.
-Discrete modeling of the sample space reduces the complexity of the input domain, and treating the inputs as distributions reduces the chance of overfitting since every sample represents a set of realizations.
-In the case of natural images, the aforementioned modeling of input data is justified by the following observation.
-In conventional image acquisition devices, the intensity of pixels can be interpreted as the probability of presence of photons in a spatial position and some wavelength.
-Therefore, a single image is considered as the distribution of photons on the spatial plane with finite states when the number of pixels is finite.
+Alternatively, real valued data can be quantized with a trainable statistical model, e.g. Gaussian Mixture Models.

+In this paper, we present a new deep learning framework with the key feature that unlike existing CNN models the domain of the classifier is the probability simplex.
+Classification of FSDs are attractive in the sense that it sets up the requirement for composition of classifiers, since the output of Bayesian classifiers are FSDs.
+The composition of Bayesian FSD classifiers are used to serve as a multilayer classification model.
+To construct a Bayesian FSD classifier we introduce the KullBack-Leibler divergence (KLD) as the log-likelihood function.
+The resulting composite model deeply resembles CNNs, where modules similar to the core CNN layers are naturally derived and fit together. \begin{itemize}